Come, Light of Lights is layered song composed by Ruth Cunningham that can also be sung as a 2, 3 or 4-part canon/round.

 Place of Origin: Sierra Leone

 Copyright Holder Name: Arr. © 2008 Greg Scheer

 Print Source: Published in Global Songs for Worship.
 Purchase this book from Amazon here.

 Publisher Name: Calvin Institute of Christian Worship and Faith Alive Christian Resources

 Year of Publication: 2010

-Sylvia Miller-Mutia created this song at a Music that Makes Community Gathering in January 2015.
+Sylvia Miller-Mutia created Come to the Feast at a Music that Makes Community gathering in January 2015.
 While created as a song for people to sing in procession to the table for communion, it is easily adapted to serve as an invitation or transition into any part of the liturgy.

 Paul Vasile is an interim/transitional church musician, consultant and composer based in NYC.